dblamont/hilo/README.md

-# Black-Jack
+# Black-Jack For Now
 A visual game of black jack!
 Made with pygame.
+Borrowed from a youtuber and hopefully being turned into Hi-Lo.

 Run the *main.py* script to get started.